dptole/test-coveralls/README.md

 - `script:` Here I have the list of shell commands that will actually run my integration tests and generate the [lcov][lcov-url] file.
 The command `npm run test-ci` will actually run `./node_modules/.bin/istanbul cover ./node_modules/.bin/_mocha --report lcovonly -- --recursive -b -t 30000 --check-leaks` (can be found in `package.json`).
   - This command will be divided into 2 parts:
     - `./node_modules/.bin/istanbul cover ./node_modules/.bin/_mocha --report lcovonly`
       - istanbul will run the code coverage using the command  `_mocha`, which will automatically run my tests because there is a folder named `test`.
-I passed the option `--report lcovonly` so that istanbul generates the `lconf.info` file too.
+I passed the option `--report lcovonly` so that istanbul generates the `coverage/lcov.info` file too.
     - `--recursive -b -t 30000 --check-leaks`
       - These are the arguments sent to `./node_modules/.bin/_mocha`.
         - `--recursive` Search for `*.js` inside of `test/` and its subfolders.
 This is used to better organize the tests.